22 Online Jobs For Students In The UK

 Average salary

-This depends on the subject you’re tutoring, however, the average wage in tutoring as a whole is roughly £10 per hour.
+This depends on the subject you’re tutoring, and your experience level, but the average wage for private tutoring in the UK is between £30-£42 per hour.

 6. Graphic design